curif/oop4c/README.md

  ooClassEnd
 ```
 ####Basic method implementation
+To add basic functionality to a class:

- * Copyable: Make an object's copy
+ * Copyable: Make the class copiable
- * Typeable: Ask and compare the object type
+ * Typeable: Convert a class in comparable by his type.
- * Clonable: To make an object's duplicate
+ * Clonable: To make an object's duplicate.
  * Comparable: To compare two objects instance of the same class.
+ * Listable: Add double list functionality to a class.

 Check ootest.c and ootest.h for more information.